 Strawberries, raspberries, and blackberries are also excellent choices for people with diabetes.

-One study in 2008 found that eating citrus fruits could lower the risk of diabetes in women, but drinking the fruit juice could increase that risk.
+One found that eating citrus fruits could lower the risk of diabetes in women, but drinking the fruit juice could increase that risk.

 The citrus with the lowest GI score is grapefruit.
 With a score of 25, grapefruit has one of the lowest GI scores of all fruits.